 This plan identifies a number of accessibility deficiencies to be addressed in the list of future improvement projects, details which are shown on the Existing Conditions and Proposed Projects map illustrations.

 Description of the Public Input Process

-The County & Regional Planning Commission review was initiated on June 6, 2017.
-Public Hearing notice was published on June 9, 2017 for hearing held on July 10, 2017.
-See page 12.
+See page 11.
+County & Regional Planning Commission review was initiated on , 2017.
+Public Hearing notice was published on , 2017 for hearing held on , 2017.

 Administrative Structure